AndrewHanes/aDrink/README.txt

 This app currently does NOT use encryption.
 Use it at your own risk.

 To install:
-	Connect phone to computer
+	Turn on allow unknown sources and remote debugging Connect phone to computer
 	type adb install Drink_Main.apk
 	done